hellohubs/documentation/troubleshooting/power.md

 ## Turning the system Off

-### Sequence

 * Turn off system breaker
 * Turn off solar breaker
 * Turn off battery breaker

-## System Check
+## Power System Inspection

 ### Solar Panels

 Solar panels should be connected as installed and all cables in good condition.
-Switch solar breaker to off position.

 ### Batteries

 Batteries should be connected as installed and all cables in good condition.
-Switch battery breaker to off position.

 ### Power to System

 Power wires to system server should be connected as installed and in good condition.
-Switch system breaker to off position.

 ### System case

 Open the server case and inspect the wires.
 The power wires should be connected to the power supply and in good condition.

 ## Turning the system on

-### Sequence

 * Turn on battery circuit breaker
 * Turn on solar circuit breaker